 Dance & Health Research

-The DAZL Model – “Reducing Inequalities through asset base community development and dance”.
+The DAZL Model – “Reducing Inequalities and tackling inactivity through asset-based community development and dance”.

 1. Participation – Engaging inactive children and young people through high quality dance as physical activity